Ajanta_Caves

 UNESCO World Heritage Site

 The rock-cut cave monuments of Ajanta Caves comprise marvelous paintings and eye-catching sculptures that are considered to be masterpieces of both “Buddhist religious art” and “universal pictorial art”.
-Owing to its fine murals, Ajanta – Ellora Caves combine to form UNESCO World Heritage Site in 1983 and is now considered to be one of the most important tourist destinations in the world.
+Owing to its fine murals, Ajanta – Ellora Caves were combined to form a UNESCO World Heritage Site in 1983 and is now considered to be one of the most important heritage sites near Mumbai.
 It is also a protected monument which is taken care by the Archaeological Survey of India (ASI).

 Striking Architecture & Ornamentation

-With a height of about 76 m, Ajanta Caves are excavated in a horse shoe shaped rock surface overlooking the Waghora stream.
+With a height of about 76 m, the Ajanta Caves are excavated in a horseshoe-shaped rock surface overlooking the Waghora stream.
 There are about 30 caves in total including an unfinished one.
 Out of these, five caves are chaityagrihas while the rest are viharas.
-With regard to date and style, the earliest excavations belong to Hinayana sect of Buddhism.
+With regard to date and style, the earliest excavations belong to the Hinayana sect of Buddhism.
 Stupas are the object of worship in these caves.
 The caves have been carved such that they seem to imitate the details of wooden construction.

 The second phase of cave construction is different from the earlier one in terms of pattern and layout.
 It involves depiction of Buddha image, both in sculpture and painting.
 The main theme of paintings in the caves is the illustration of various Jataka stories and events from the life of Buddha.
 The base surface of the paintings on walls and ceilings consisted of a rough layer of ferruginous earth mixed with rock-grit or sand, vegetable fibres, paddy husk, grass and other fibrous material of organic origin while the surface was finally worked with a thin coat of lime wash.
 Over the lime washed surface, outlines were drawn boldly and spaces were filled with essential colors in different shades and tones to achieve the effect of rounded and plastic volumes.
 The colors and shades used were red and yellow ochre, terra verte, lime, kaolin, gypsum, lamp black and lapis lazuli.
 The main binding material used in the paintings was glue.